 What makes Mycoffeestar’s refillable Nespresso pods unique is that they’re made entirely of stainless steel and have a screw-top opening for filling and sealing.
 That means Mycoffeestar’s construction is entirely free of other parts.
 There are a handful of coffee maker models (with grooves inside the machine) that require an additional silicone ring to prevent leakage; two are included, but we didn’t need either.

-This reusable Nespresso pod is particularly robust and built to last.
+This reusable Nespresso pod is built to last.
 You can order them directly from the manufacturer’s online shop.
-However shipping them over the Atlantic from Switzerland isn’t exactly sustainable and is relatively expensive.
+That being said, getting them shipped from Switzerland isn’t exactly sustainable and is relatively expensive.
 Why not consider one of the following purchase options instead?

-Utopia’s tip: You want to know how to make coffee without a machine?
+Utopia’s tip: Want to know how to make coffee without a machine?
 Then try our recipe for cold brew coffee.

-Here are some additional refillable Nespresso pods available for purchase in the United States:
+Here are some additional refillable Nespresso pods that are available for purchase in the United States:

 - Reusable Nespresso pods from SOPRETY come with a stainless steel screw-on top complete with silicon O rings for sealing, coffee spoon and brush.
 They are compatible with Nespresso U, CitiZ, Le Cube, Meastria, Lattissima, Inissia, and Concept.
 (Available on Amazon**)